State legislator proposes bill to allow firearms on college, university campuses

 McCormick's legislation says that private facilities and classrooms within a college or university may restrict the carrying of a firearm.
 Additionally, the bill says that "no student, faculty member, staff member or visitor shall be subject to discipline, penalty or retaliation solely for carrying a firearm" under the proposed law.

-Schools will also be prohibited from requiring anyone on campus to register or declare eligibility for their guns, as well as being barred from imposing rules more restrictive than state law regarding firearms.
+Schools will also be prohibited from requiring anyone on campus to register or declare eligibility for their guns, as well as be barred from imposing rules more restrictive than state law regarding firearms.

 Trending News